Joe4evr/Discord.Addons/Discord.Addons.MpGame/Documentation/4-Services.md

 public class CardGameService : MpGameService<CardGame, CardPlayer>
 {
     //It's generally advised to store your data in a
-    //'Dictionary<ulong, T>' where the key is the channel ID
+    //'Dictionary<ulong, T>' where the key is the channel/guild/user ID
     //and replace 'T' with whatever type you have your data in.
 }
 ```